sabre-io/sabre.io/source/dav/building-a-carddav-client.md

   been deleted.

-So based on those 3 points, we know that we need to remove a contact from the local addressbook, and fetch the vcards for both the new item, and the updated one.
+So based on those 3 points, we know that we need to remove a contact from the local addressbook, and fetch the vCards for both the new item, and the updated one.

 To fetch the data for these, you can simply issue GET requests: